-- Provide a description of any analysis it has completed to evaluate the effects of wind gust effects on vegetation failures (including factors considered, weighing of various factors, and wind studies used) and provide a description of any additional analysis needed to evaluate wind gust effects on vegetation-related failures. - Provide an update on any changes made to its PoF model as a result of its analysis of wind gust effects on vegetation failures. - Provide a timeline for any future analyses on wind gust effects, as applicable, including reasoning for the need of future analysis, and cadence for performance of future analysis. - Provide a timeline for any future changes to its model related to wind gust effects. - Discussed in Section 4.6.1, "Risk Assessment and Mapping." - SDGE-22-10.
-Wildfire Consequence Modeling Improvements. - Description: SDG&E has not yet improved its wildfire consequence modeling to allow the utility to be informed and respond in near real-time as faults/outages occur in the HFTD. - Required Progress: In its 2023 WMP, SDG&E must discuss how it explored and/or implemented using its wildfire consequence modeling on the locations of faults/outages in the HFTD as they happen.
-This should include incorporating considerations of the given risk for associated locations based on risk modeling and prioritizing response based on risk. - Discussed in Section 4.6.2, "Situational Awareness and Forecasting." - SDGE-22-11.
-Applying Joint Lessons Learned Concerning Covered Conductor. - Description: SDG&E has not yet provided goals and timelines for implementing lessons learned from the covered conductor effectiveness joint study. - Required Progress: In its 2023 WMP, SDG&E must: - Provide a concrete list of goals with planned dates of implementation for any lessons learned in the covered conductor effectiveness joint study. - Provide a table indicating which WMP sections include changes (compared to its 2021 and 2022 Updates) as a result of the covered conductor effectiveness joint study.
+- Required Progress: In its 2023 WMP, SDG&E must: - Provide a description of any analysis it has completed to evaluate the effects of wind gust effects on vegetation failures (including factors considered, weighing of various factors, and wind studies used) and provide a description of any additional analysis needed to evaluate wind gust effects on vegetation-related failures. - Provide an update on any changes made to its PoF model as a result of its analysis of wind gust effects on vegetation failures. - Provide a timeline for any future analyses on wind gust effects, as applicable, including reasoning for the need of future analysis, and cadence for performance of future analysis. - Provide a timeline for any future changes to its model related to wind gust effects. - o Discussed in Section 4.6.1, "Risk Assessment and Mapping."

+• SDGE-22-10.
+Wildfire Consequence Modeling Improvements.

+- Description: SDG&E does not use its wildfire consequence modeling as a tool to model potential ignitions in near real-time as faults/outages occur in the HFTD. - Required Progress: In its 2023 WMP, SDG&E must discuss how it explored the use of its wildfire consequence modeling and/or developed processes to locate, prioritize, and respond to the locations of faults/outages in the HFTD as they happen. - o Discussed in Section 4.6.2, "Situational Awareness and Forecasting."

+• SDGE-22-11.
+Applying Joint Lessons Learned Concerning Covered Conductor.

+- Description: SDG&E has not yet provided goals and timelines for implementing lessons learned from the covered conductor effectiveness joint study. - Required Progress: In its 2023 WMP, SDG&E must: - Provide a concrete list of goals with planned dates of implementation for any lessons learned in the covered conductor effectiveness joint study. - Provide a table indicating which WMP sections include changes (compared to its 2021 and 2022 Updates) as a result of the covered conductor effectiveness joint study.
 This should include, but not be limited to: